Old Debts and Giant Killers — Modern Paraphrase | fresh.bible

 Their answer was heavy:

-"The man who tried to destroy us — who planned to wipe us off the map completely — let seven of his sons be given to us, so we can execute them before the Lord at Gibeah, own city."
+"The man who tried to destroy us — who planned to wipe us off the map completely — let seven of his sons be given to us, so we can execute them before the Lord at Gibeah, Saul's own city."

 And David said: